Who We Are

 Ellie is passionate about helping people reduce suffering and develop meaningful lives that are filled with joy and love through the use of Cognitive-Behavioral Therapy and Dialectical Behavior Therapy.
 She works in partnership with her clients to help them identify and achieve their goals by drawing on their unique individual strengths, while addressing their challenges with compassion.
-Ellie uses evidence-based treatments to work with individuals facing a range of problems, including anxiety, depression, personality disorders, and mood disorders.
+Ellie uses evidence-based treatments to work with individuals facing a range of problems, including anxiety, depression, personality disorders, and body image dissatisfaction.
 She has a special interest in working with individuals who experience suicidal thoughts and engage in self-harm.

 Ellie earned her Ph.D. in Clinical Psychology from the New School for Social Research.
 She completed her clinical internship at NYU/Bellevue Hospital Center, where she worked with adults, adolescents, and children.
 She also trained at Mount Sinai’s Center for Intensive Treatment of Personality Disorders, the Brooklyn VA Hospital, and Mount Sinai Beth Israel.
 Ellie’s graduate research focused on attachment between caregivers and their children.
 She has received intensive training in DBT and CBT.
-During her free time, Ellie loves spending time outdoors, watching movies, cooking, and hanging out with her puppy, Sophie.
+During her free time, Ellie loves going to Central Park, traveling, watching movies, and hanging out with her dog, Sophie.

 Rachel Friedman, Psy.D.

 Rachel is passionate about helping people build meaningful connections and fulfilling lives using the frameworks of Dialectical Behavior Therapy and Cognitive-Behavioral Therapy.
 She collaborates with her clients to decrease their emotional suffering, enhance their relationships, and make meaningful changes in their lives.
 Rachel works with clients struggling with anxiety, depression, difficulty managing emotions, relationship dilemmas, trauma, and experiences of significant invalidation.
 She has special interests in supporting individuals exploring their LGBTQ+ identities as well as those struggling with self-harm and suicidality, and runs the LGBTQ+ DBT group at NYCBT.
 Rachel approaches each of her clients’ unique circumstances with compassion, care, and an open mind.